collective/collective.googleanalytics/README.txt

     the values of date_range_dimension and date_range_sort_dimension.
-We use possible_dates instead of dimension(date_range_dimension) because we want one entry for every period of time in the current date range, even if there weren't any results for that particular period of time.
+We use possible_dates instead of dimension(date_range_dimension) because we want one entry for every period of time in the current date range, even if there aren't any results for that particular period of time.

 16: In the table rows expression field, enter the following expression,
     removing the line breaks::